 To feel the ebb and flow of the underlying current, the blood which runs between us all like vague ants from a book; a story known and forgotten.
 Shared, common, rotten in rarity.
-To peel back the skin of a tangerine, colored electric dream, brighter than the sunlight tightening its grip around a bird who flies through the sky in the middle of the day.
-His love bright, blind, as teeth pushing through the skin of a newborn lamb, perhaps a sunkissed sprout.
-“Sorry,” he says with blood dripping down his bare chest, “it’s just that life is my prerogative.”
+To peel back the skin of a tangerine, colored electric dream, brighter than the sunlight tightening its grip around a bird who flies through the full day’s prestige.
+His love bright, blind, pushing through the crackle of asterisk skin.
+“Sorry, Love,” he says with blood dripping down his bare chest, “it’s just that life is my prerogative.”

 All is well that ends well.

 Her lips, smiling like the broken sea drug behind a pirates ship.
-An arrow.
-Sky blue and blood red, she shows the truth of her love, hungry canopy grazing eyes.
-Her true colors blacker than the depths of lightless space, seeming to suck with a devotion born even before time had claimed its first soul.
-She ate the word death and stood before Grandmother Change with the dying words of mice and wilds grasses forming sentences in the froth around her lips.
+An arrow, dark and negative.
+Soft, sky blue and blood red, she showers the truth of her love, bottomless grazing eyes.
+True colors blacker than the depths of night space, violently through a devotion born even before chaos had claimed its first messenger.
+She devoured the word death and stood before Grandmother Change with the words of mice and wild grasses forming sentences in the grease around her lips.
 A kiss, a century.

 These are the days, the nights, the ones who have given and taught.
 The ones who will give and will teach.
-Why my love holds a knife and watches the sun set, pleading with the gods inside that we may not lose ourselves to the darkness around and within.
+Why my laughter holds a knife and watches the sun set, pleading with the gods inside not to lose ourselves to a forest untrue.

 Bet all, still the teaching winds